Malcolm Group

 W. H. Malcolm Ltd (trading as the Malcolm Group) is a logistics company based in Linwood, Renfrewshire, Scotland.
 The company provides logistic services (Malcolm Logistics and Malcolm Rail) including road and rail transport, warehousing, and terminal management.
 Other group activities include civil engineering, plant hire, construction (Malcolm Construction), primarily groundwork and vehicle maintenance.

 History

-The origins of the company trace to the 1920s, when Donald Malcolm left school in his early teenage years and started running his family's small coal business.
-The business grew and in the 1950s entered a partnership with Grampian Holdings; the company expanded into the road building through an equipment hire business, and a shale bing business.
+The origins of the company trace to the 1920s.
+In the 1940s, Donald Malcolm left school in his early teenage years and started running his family's small coal business, which had a single truck alongside a horse-drawn cart.
+The business grew and in the 1950s, the business entered into a partnership with Grampian Holdings; thereafter, it expanded into road construction through an equipment hire business, and a shale bing business.